 Small-angle scattering using Light, X-ray and Neutrons

-Biofilm as a material
+Biofilm as a viscoelastic membrane

 Three dimensional reconstructed confocal microscopic image of a biofilm.

-Biofilms formed by micro-organisms such as bacteria and fungi are abundantly found on Earth.
-All they require is a moisture laden interface and nutrients to grow.
+Biofilms formed by microorganisms such as bacteria and fungi are abundantly found on Earth.
+All they require is a moisture-laden interface and nutrients to grow.
 The majority view is that biofilms are harmful.

-We employ several techniques to characterize the material which include Large Amplitude Oscillatory Shear Rheology, Dynamical Mechanical Analyzer, Confocal Microscopy, Scanning Electron Microscopy, Small-angle X-ray scattering.
+We employ several techniques to characterize the material which include Large Amplitude Oscillatory Shear Rheology, Dynamical Mechanical Analyzer, Confocal Microscopy, Scanning Electron Microscopy, and Small-angle X-ray scattering.

 Micro-fluid Mechanics